Lekuruu/xnb/README.md

 A python tool for reading xnb files.

-Don't expect everything to work, this was a small attempt at decompiling and re-implementing this format.
-It supports both the old and new xnb format, but can only convert BGRA textures at the moment.
+At this point it can only deserialize `Texture2DReader` files with the BGRA surface format, but the project should allow for extension of the reader classes.
 I mostly used [this code](https://github.com/MonoGame/MonoGame/blob/develop/MonoGame.Framework/Content/ContentReaders/Texture2DReader.cs) as a reference for it.